formulahendry/chatgpt-teams-bot/bot/README.md

 This is a ChatGPT Teams Bot app to let you chat with ChatGPT in Microsoft Teams.

-You could also try the [OpenAI Teams Bot app](https://github.com/formulahendry/openai-teams-bot) which uses GPT-3 model.
+You could also try the [ChatGPT WeChat Bot](https://github.com/formulahendry/chatgpt-wechat-bot).

 ![ChatGPT](./images/chatgpt-chat.png)